Noitidart/jotai/docs/introduction/core.md

 - If you create a primitive atom, it will use predefined read/write functions to emulate `useState` behavior.
 - If you create an atom with read/write functions, they can provide any behavior with some restrictions as follows.
-- `read` function will be invoked during React render phase, so the function has to be pure.
-What is pure in React is described [here](https://gist.github.com/sebmarkbage/75f0838967cd003cd7f9ab938eb1958f).
 - `write` function will be invoked where you called initially and in useEffect for following invocations.
 So, you shouldn't call `write` in render.
 - When an atom is initially used with `useAtom`, it will invoke `read` function to get the initial value, this is recursive process.
 If an atom value exists in Provider, it will be used instead of invoking `read` function.
 - Once an atom is used (and stored in Provider), it's value is only updated if its dependencies are updated (including updating directly with useAtom).